Lapertaja/Vehiclegear/README.md

 ---

 ## To-do
-- Add support for other notification scripts
 - Add item restriction possibility so that the gear has to be in the trunk to equip
-- Add more locales
 - Add vehicle restriction possibility
   - Only certain vehicles can give certain equipment (Bearcat can give heavier gear, bike only helmet etc.)